pyxiang/segmentdup/README.md

 1. Input the sniffles SV result and range of the chrmosome position

-3. If the range of the two breakpoint of sniffles result is covered by dataset, and the strand direction is the same as the dataset, the result will be annotated
+3. If the range of the two breakpoints of sniffles result is covered by dataset, and the strand direction is the same as the dataset, the result will be annotated

 3. Output the annotated result, including sv id and dataset id